South Dakota Prenuptial Agreement

 South Dakota prenuptial agreements are governed by the South Dakota Uniform Premarital Agreement Act (SDCL §§ 25-2-16 through 25-2-25), enacted in 1989.
 Courts apply single review only — unconscionability is assessed at signing, not at divorce.
 Two defenses permitted: involuntary execution or unconscionability plus disclosure failure.
 Approximate net worth suffices for disclosure; exact figures not required.

-The critical weakness: South Dakota is one of only three states prohibiting prenuptial agreements from affecting spousal support in any form — no waivers, no caps, no formulas.
+The critical weakness: South Dakota is one of only a few states prohibiting prenuptial agreements from affecting spousal support in any form — no waivers, no caps, no formulas.
 Courts retain full alimony authority at divorce regardless of what the parties agreed.

 Bottom line: South Dakota earns an F because it doesn't allow alimony, or spousal support, to be modified.
 A prenup still delivers substantial value — separate property is fully protected from South Dakota's all-property equitable distribution system, inheritance rights are waivable, and privacy terms are enforceable.
 Facing only alimony risk at divorce is far better than alimony plus full asset division.